uvarc/rc-learning/content/slides/rivanna-intro/index.md

 1. Use the scp command in a terminal window (Mac and Linux).
 2. Use a drag-and-drop option with MobaXterm (Windows) or Filezilla (Mac OS).
+   - In MobaXterm, start an SCP session
+3. For small files, use the Upload and Download buttons in the Open OnDemand file manager.
-3. Use the web browser in the FastX desktop to download data from UVA Box.
+4. Use the web browser in the FastX desktop to download data from UVA Box.
-4. Use the git clone command to copy git repositories.
+5. Use the `git clone` command to copy git repositories.
-5. Set up a Globus endpoint on your laptop and use the Globus web interface to transfer files.
+6. Set up a Globus endpoint on your laptop and use the Globus web interface to transfer files.
    - (See https://www.rc.virginia.edu/userinfo/globus/ for details)

+More details are available at https://www.rc.virginia.edu/userinfo/data-transfer/

 ---